-For information about creating a view, see Chapter 5, "Working with Data Definition Statements."
+For information about creating a view, see "Working with Data Definition Statements."
 For the complete syntax of CREATE VIEW, see the Language Reference Guide.

-See the chapter on triggers in the Data Definition Guide for tips on using triggers to update non-updatable views.
+See "Working with Triggers" in the Data Definition Guide for tips on using triggers to update non-updatable views.